How to make your CX customer-centric | Colin Shaw | Engati CX

-Colin Shaw says that you need to understand your customers' behavioral patterns.
-Engati can help you do that, because Colin believes that chatbots can help detect behavioral patterns.
+Colin Shaw says that you need to understand your customers' behavioural patterns.
+Engati can help you do that, because Colin believes that chatbots can help detect behavioural patterns.
 Start off with Engati for free today.
 No credit card needed.

 Spotify Podcast- Colin Shaw on Customer-Centric CX

 We hope you learned a lot about making your CX customer-centric from this interview.
 Engati CX will be back with a new expert in a new episode soon.